edamame-course/Metagenome/2017-08-09-counting-abundance-with-mapped-reads.md

-#Estimating abundances in metagenomes
+# Estimating abundances in metagenomes

-Authored by Jin Choi for EDAMAME2016
+Authored by Jin Choi for EDAMAME

 ## Summary